unicode-org/icu/docs/userguide/boundaryanalysis/index.md

 ## BreakIterator Boundary Analysis Examples

-### Print out all the word-boundary positions in a UnicodeString:
+### Print out all the word-boundary positions in a UnicodeString

 **In C++:**